 Q: Since there are a lot of Call Centers in the Philippines who need English-speaking people, couldn’t I get a job at one of them … easily?

 A: Could you get a Call Center job?
 Absolutely.
-On our Philippine Job Listings page I link you to many of them.
 However the “easy’ part is not always included.
 Don’t forget that these companies were established to employ Filipinos.
 In order to get any job in the Philippines, you and the prospective employer have to be able to show that the job opening can not readily be filled by a Filipino.
 In most cases this just isn’t so.
-Much better to focus on specific skills you may have other than “speaking English”, because millions of Filipinos speak English.
+Much better to focus on specific skills you may have other than “speaking English”, because millions and millions of Filipinos speak English.

 Marriage Related Questions: